Thomcray/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

   5. A function that locates a substring
   6. A function that prints the chessboard
   7. A function that prints the sum of the two diagnals of a square matrix of integers
+  8. A function that sets the value of the pointer to a char